manell0/MileStone-3-Book-Review/README.md

 - Problems with my javascript code appearing with 8 spaces when looking in GitHub.
 Apparently can not be changed.

   - Solution: You can append ?ts=2 or ?ts=4 to the URL to change the tab-size.

-- This was an issue [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) Of course, I would read this before I did this project!

 # Technologies Used